PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 synthetic 2,000-op INT16 full-integer median improved from 0.013129s to
 0.011785s (1.11x).
 No model conversion or inference was run.

+Strict-model validation now collects used tensor names while performing its existing supported-op loop rather than scanning every operator immediately before that loop.
+Raw tensor-name handling and sorted tensor validation remain unchanged.
+The focused ownership gate and strict quantization selection pass 51 tests.
+Against checkpoint `57c61a5`, a 15-run synthetic 2,000-op INT16 full-integer median improved from 0.012662s to 0.012108s (1.05x).
+No model conversion or inference was run.

 The last large direct-module block, fused-module emission, has moved to the Torch-free emitter.
 It preserves folded input adapters, legacy NHWC Conv input/ output fallback, raw NCHW/NCDHW aliases, public output correction, omitted